brandocms/brando/UPGRADE.md

 * Switch out all "nb" language keys to "no".
 Both in elixir configs and in Vue files (menus/locales)

-* Upgrade BrandoJS to latest.
-Needed for rewritten upload handling and new language defaults.

 * In your `app.html.eex`, replace
   `<%= render @view_module, @view_template, @assigns %>`